DeadlyArtist/UniqueWarriors/README.md

 Dice System: d20s for attack rolls, d4s to d12s for damage
 Measurement System: Metric
 Genre: Cyberfantasy (Cyberpunk x High Fantasy x SciFi)
-Official Settings: None (for now)
+Official Settings: Neontris

 ### Progression Fantasy
 Satisfying progression over the course of 30 levels.

 ### Customizability
-You can choose from dozens of weapons, hundreds of weapon abilities (techniques), 9 paths, dozens of path abilities (masteries) each with multiple upgrades, as well as additional customizability at higher levels via mutations, custom summons, path evolutions, and path ascendancies.
-Beyond that, lots of optional customizability in terms of flavor, as well as campaign dependent customizability via items and runes is available.
+You can choose from dozens of weapons, hundreds of weapon abilities (techniques), 9 paths, dozens of path abilities (masteries) each with multiple upgrades, more than a dozen attributes, as well as additional customizability at higher levels via mutations, custom summons, path evolutions, and path ascendancies.
+Beyond that, lots of customizability in terms of flavor, such as a plethora of ancestries, hundreds of skills, characteristics and passions, as well as money dependent customizability via items and runes is available.

 ### Homebrew
-Straightforward design makes this game super simple to create homebrew for.
+Straightforward, modular design makes this game super simple to create homebrew for.
 Homebrew is split into simple homebrew (campaign level, personal homebrew) and advanced homebrew (replace or add entire new systems).

 ## License
 This project uses two separate licenses: